Roar-ee the Lion: Symbols around campus

 Multiple statues of the Columbia Lion have been commissioned and placed around Columbia's campus.
 A sculpture of a lion by Frederick Roth, donated by the Class of 1899, was placed at Baker Field to commemorate its opening in 1924.
 The Scholar's Lion, sculpted by alumnus Greg Wyatt, was unveiled as part of Columbia's semiquincentennial celebrations on April 7, 2004, and stands near Havemeyer Hall.
 It was a gift from the classes of 1971 and 1996.
 The logo for the Columbia University Athletics depicting the Columbia Lion was created in 1999 as part of a general overhaul of the department; its predecessor design, which was used throughout the 1990s, was often unfavorably compared to a head of cabbage.
-In 2005, students voted to rename Leo Columbiae to Roar-ee the Lion.
-Other names in consideration included Hamilton, Hudson, K.C., and J.J.